The key to solutions is dialogue

-At Uppsala Health Summit 2016, we convened in dialogue over the role of different stakeholders in tackling the growing obesity trend among children.
-The conclusions from the meeting was shared with the WHO Commission on Ending Childhood Obesity, and the open consultation process on approaches and combinations of interventions likely to be most effective in tackling childhood obesity in different contexts around the world.
+Uppsala Health Summit 2016 discussed the role of different stakeholders in tackling the growing obesity trend among children.
+The conclusions from the meeting was shared with the WHO Commission on Ending Childhood Obesity, and the open consultation process on approaches and combinations of interventions likely to be most effective in tackling childhood obesity.

 Want to know more?
 Our newsletter will keep you updated.